How we earned over $43,000 in 2018 with passion projects

 I also accepted a video gig from one of my former CEOs in the technology sector.
 He now runs a media company and employed my services filming B-Roll in Wyoming.
 It was a fun project, and we were able to do that work among our regular traveling schedule, which made it nice.

 I also do a lot of online work.
-After 20 years of running
+After 20 years of running web sites, this blog is the first blog that I've ever monetized in those two decades.

 We also run a monetized YouTube channel at A Streamin' Life that now has nearly 12,000 subscribers.
 Together, those two entities generated almost $15,000 in income during 2018, way more than I had imagined was possible when we started them.
 Our little YouTube channel has grown into a full-sized adult!